Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Proton VPN’s free iOS application.

-Fast but Fails to Get Around Geo-blocks
+Unlimited Speed but Fails to Beat Geo-blocks

 Rather than imposing speed and bandwidth caps, Proton VPN instead limits the functionality of its free plan by blocking access to streaming services.